 The good news is that there is great consumer interest and desire to learn and understand where their food comes from.
 A strong majority (81%) of adults trust farmers with almost half expressing that they trust farmers a lot.

 An AFBF study showed that consumers' trust in agriculture increased by 20% (30% in millennials) when they have the opportunity to engage directly with farmers.
-The Ask a Farmer initiative recognizes that as an opportunity to create face-to-face events that bring consumers and farmers together.
+The Ask a Farmer initiative recognizes that as an opportunity to create

 About